qwazr/jdbc-cache-driver/README.md

 *jdbc:cache:file:{path-to-the-cache-directory}*

+Two possible properties:
-The property **cache.driver.url** contains the typical JDBC URL of the backend driver.
+- **cache.driver.url** contains the typical JDBC URL of the backend driver.
+- **cache.driver.class** contains the class name of the backend driver.

 The properties are passed to both the cache driver and the backend driver.

 ### Use in transparent mode